cms-sw/cms-sw.github.io/infrastructure-builders-lifecycle.md

                --landb-mainuser cms-service-sdt \
                --landb-responsible cms-service-sdt \
                $MACHINE_NAME

 This will spawn a new machine.
 You can check the boot status either in the OpenStack GUI or via `nova list`.
 The `cmsbuild` key used is the ssh key available from the cmsbuild user AFS account.
 Of course you should change the name of the machine (`<cmsbuildXX>` in the example) and use a current image and flavor.
 If you have issues about the ssh key, make sure you imported it in your account (see the Setting up the OpenStack environment) part.
+Fore more options you can use ai-bs-vm --help.
+After the machine is created , you may need to change the /etc/resolv.conf file to have ipv4 addresses for name servers , othervise puppet agent will not be able to connect to the master.

 ### Deleting an Instance